corona-warn-app/cwa-backlog/README.md

 ## About this Repository

+This backlog repository was archived on xx/xx/2021.
+All issues from the backlog repository, including the closed ones, have been transferred to active repositories, i.e. no issue has been lost.
+For reasons of transparency we have archived this repository in preference to deleting it.
+This allows previous links to issues in the backlog to continue to work, due to GitHub's automatic re-direction to the transferred issue in its new repository location.

+Why has this repository been archived?
+For some time the backlog repository had not been used for its original purpose and instead issues are usually taken care of in the repository where they were created.
+Keeping issues in the original repository has the advantage of not mixing up Android, iOS, documentation, website and wish-list items together with other issues.

+Archived repositories are read-only.
+Closed issues in an archived repository can be read, but not re-opened or commented on.
+Therefore, by transferring issues from the backlog repository to other active repositories we allow the community to comment and re-open closed issues if necessary.

+Originally the backlog repository was intended to show issues in the pipeline of being solved.
+Instead, we now mark issues in the active repositories with labels "Fix" + release number to show that there is a plan to fix the issue.
+This means that the issue is either still OPEN, ANALYZED, IN PROGRESS, COMPLETED or CONFIRMED (i.e. tested).

+## About this Repository (Original text)

 This repository contains future improvements of the Corona-Warn-App that will be implemented for the next app releases.
 Please note that this is not a *complete* backlog but a communication of a subset of planned extensions where we more or less know that they are coming.